wofsauge/IsaacDocs/docs/tutorials/Standard-Library.md

-# Importing Lua Modules from the Standard Library
+# [Tutorial] Importing Lua Modules from the Standard Library

 Lua provides a standard library.
 However, since Isaac is a sandboxed environment, not everything is available for use: